buuuuulat/pytorch_policy_gradients/README.md

 ---
 > **Educational Focus**: Clear implementations for learning Policy Gradient methods, with practical comparison between
-> vanilla and baseline-enhanced versions, so the speed and optimization were not the main goal.
+> different versions, so the speed and optimization were not the main goal.
 >
 > In order to optimize it, cuda support should be properly added and List usages in buffer should be avoided as well
-> as the transitions between torch Tensors and numpy Arrays.
+> as the transitions between PyTorch Tensors and NumPy Arrays.